Adaoh2/Bot_Discord_Billy/README.md

 `App.js` is a Command handler file. (and also the main file.
 You will find all the commands you linked to it so the bot can execute it).
 You can copy it, but in your commands folder, put `commandname.js`  files only. (you can name commandfile however you want, but it NEEDS the `.js` a the end) Put your code in the file you just created, and add theses two blocks of code to the `commandname` file :
 ```
 module.exports = {
-    name: 'play',
+    name: 'commandname',
-    description: 'play',
+    description: 'commandname',
     execute(message) {
 ```

-at the top, and
+This block goes first

+Here, you put your custom code.

 ```
     },
 };
 ```
-at the bottom, to end the code.
+And this block goes a the end of the code

 You also need to add the following to the app.js or whatever you called your main bot file.
 ```